astropy/astroquery/docs/gemini/gemini.rst

 ----------------------------

 Additional search terms are available as optional arguments to the `~astroquery.gemini.ObservationsClass.query_criteria` call.
 These all have default values of None, in which case they will not be considered during the search.
+The one exception is `radius`, which will be set to 0.3 degrees by default if either `coordinates` or `objectname` are specified.

 Some examples of available search fields are the instrument used, such as GMOS-N, the observation_type, such as BIAS, and the program ID.
 For a complete list of available search fields, see